kdl-org/kdl/draft-marchan-kdl2.md

 #### Bare Suffix Type Annotation

-When a ({{value}}) is a decimal ({{number}}) WITHOUT exponential syntax (`1e+5` etc) (and ONLY a decimal), it's possible to attach the type annotation as a suffix directly to the number, without any additional syntax.
+When a ({{value}}) is a decimal ({{number}}) WITHOUT exponential syntax (`1e+5` etc) (and ONLY a decimal: that is, numbers which do NOT have a `0b`/`0o`/`0x` prefix), it's possible to attach the type annotation as a suffix directly to the number, without any additional syntax.

 They also come with some additional rules (like only being available for decimals), in order to prevent potential ambiguity or footguns with the syntax.